Elisabeth Griffith

 Elisabeth Griffith is an American historian, educator, and activist.
 She is the author of Formidable: American Women and the Fight for Equality: 1920–2020, and In Her Own Right: The Life of Elizabeth Cady Stanton.
 Early in her career, she held leadership positions in the Women's Campaign Fund and the National Women's Political Caucus, before serving as head of the Madeira School for 22 years.

 Early life and education

 Born near Detroit, Michigan, Griffith was the second of two daughters, and grew up in a family that was Republican.
 Her mother was a teacher.
-She has described her father as a "fabulous feminist" who marched with her and served on the board of the National Abortion Rights Action League (NARAL).
+Her father worked for the Ford Motor Co.

-Griffith earned a bachelors degree at Wellesley College, where she became friends with Hillary Clinton.
-She has a masters degree from Johns Hopkins University.
+Griffith earned a bachelor's degree at Wellesley College, where she became friends with Hillary Clinton.
+She has a master's degree from Johns Hopkins University.
 She briefly attended Stanford Law School, but dropped out after one semester.
 In 1982, she received a Ph.D. in history from American University.
 Griffith has also been a fellow at the Harvard Kennedy School.